UCSF-DataSci/ds217-11-final-bobho1999/report.md

 - A small flattening appears around 2020–2021 likely due to missing sensor data rather than a real climatic effect

 **Seasonal Patterns:**
-- **Monthly:** Clear seasonal cycle with temperatures peaking in summer months (June-August) and reaching minima in winter months (December-February)
+- **Monthly:** Clear seasonal cycle with temperatures peaking in summer months (June-August) and dropping in winter months (December-February)
 - Monthly air temperature range: -5.0°C to 25.3°C
 - **Daily:** Strong diurnal cycle with temperatures peaking in afternoon (3-4 PM, hour 15-16) and reaching minima in early morning (4-5 AM, hour 4-5)
 - Daily patterns are consistent across different days of the week.